Performance Counseling Activities

 - be on the receiving end of it (Great Spirit, help us never to judge another until we have walked for two weeks in his moccasins).

 Most of your counseling sessions will be relative easy.
 A employee breaks a rule, such as being late or does not meet a performance standard, such as not completing a task correctly.
 The majority of employees try to follow the rules and exceed the standards.
 But, like you, they are human and make mistakes.
 The main reason for conducting these counseling sessions is to get them documented.
-Then, if their performance begins to deteriorate, you have it on record so that you can legally take the appropriate disciplinary action.
+Then, if their performance begins to deteriorate, you have it on record so that you can legally and morally take the appropriate disciplinary action.

-Sally has been an excellent employee who has not needed any performance counseling up to this point.
+Sally has been an excellent employee who has not required any performance counseling up to this point.
 But, when you review the time sheets for yesterday, you notice she clocked out 15 minutes early.
 You check your records and there is no record for a request to leave early.
 Using the following guide, conduct a counseling session:

 - Identify the problem - Sally left work early without giving any notice.
 A good rule for being objective is, if you have a problem but cannot describe it in measurable terms, you do not have a problem, you just think you do.